-- 2. A child must not be placed in a state or local facility for the detention of children if: - (a) The child is alleged to have violated: - (1) The provisions of NRS 197.190 [Obstructing public officer], 207.200 [Unlawful trespass upon land; warning against trespassing] or 463.350 [Gaming or employment in gaming prohibited for persons under 21; exception]; or - (2) A county or municipal ordinance imposing a curfew on a child or prohibiting jaywalking or loitering for the purpose of solicitation for prostitution; and - (b) There is reasonable cause to believe that the child is a commercially sexually exploited child.
+- 2. A child must not be placed in a state or local facility for the detention of children if: - (a) The child is alleged to have violated:

+(1) The provisions of NRS 197.190 [Obstructing public officer], 207.200 [Unlawful trespass upon land; warning against trespassing] or 463.350 [Gaming or employment in gaming prohibited for persons under 21; exception]; or

+(2) A county or municipal ordinance imposing a curfew on a child or prohibiting jaywalking or loitering for the purpose of solicitation for prostitution; and

+(b) There is reasonable cause to believe that the child is a commercially sexually exploited child.
 3. If a court finds that a child committed an act described in subsection 2 and that clear and convincing evidence exists that the child committed the act in connection with commercial sexual exploitation, the court shall not adjudicate the child as a delinquent child or a child in need of supervision based on that act.
-Upon such a finding, the court shall report the commercial sexual exploitation of the child to an agency which provides child welfare services. - 2.6.1 Recommendation: Amend Nev.
+Upon such a finding, the court shall report the commercial sexual exploitation of the child to an agency which provides child welfare services.

+- 2.6.1 Recommendation: Amend Nev.
 Rev. Stat.
-Ann. § 62C.015(2), (3) (Treatment of child who engages in prostitution or solicitation for prostitution or who engages in certain unlawful acts in connection with commercial sexual exploitation; report of commercial sexual exploitation to agency which provides child welfare services) to prohibit the criminalization of child sex trafficking victims for any misdemeanors and non-violent felonies committed as a result of their trafficking victimization. - Policy Goal 2.7 State law prohibits the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
+Ann. § 62C.015(2), (3) (Treatment of child who engages in prostitution or solicitation for prostitution or who engages in certain unlawful acts in connection with commercial sexual exploitation; report of commercial sexual exploitation to agency which provides child welfare services) to prohibit the criminalization of child sex trafficking victims for any misdemeanors and non-violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.6.) - Policy Goal 2.7 State law prohibits the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization. - O NOT MET

 Nevada law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
 However, Nev.
 Rev. Stat.
-Ann. § 201.303 (Rebuttable presumption that pandering, sex trafficking or facilitating sex trafficking committed under duress) does create a rebuttable presumption that a child sex trafficking victim charged with a trafficking offense acted under duress.
-Nev.
+Ann. § 201.303 (Rebuttable presumption that pandering, sex

+&lt;sup>22 Nev.
 Rev. Stat.
-Ann. § 201.303 states,

-9 Nev.
-Rev. Stat.
-Ann. § 62C.015(5)(a) defines "commercial sexual exploitation" as "the sex trafficking of a child in violation of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception] or the sexual abuse or sexual exploitation of a child for the financial benefit of any person or in exchange for anything of value, including, without limitation, monetary or nonmonetary benefits given or received by any person."
+Ann. § 62C.015(4)(a) defines "commercial sexual exploitation" as "the sex trafficking of a child in violation of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception] or the sexual abuse or sexual exploitation of a child for the financial benefit of any person or in exchange for anything of value, including, without limitation, monetary or nonmonetary benefits given or received by any person."
+See supra note 20.